zilishen/documentation/templates/release-notes/guide-release-notes.md

 This template guide and template are intended for customer-facing release notes, however, you can adapt it for internal release notes as needed.

 Stakeholders with both technical and non-technical backgrounds must understand what’s changed, and why those changes are important to the user.

-Many teams contribute to release notes, however, they must have a single owner.
-The owner can vary.
-In some organizations, the Product Manager writes the first draft and owns the release notes; in other organizations, the Marketing department or Technical Documentation team owns the release notes.

 Release notes are usually published at the same time as a product or feature release.